Deploy Yeastar P-Series Cloud PBX on AWS (HA)

 Deployment process

-After completing the required settings, you can now launch instances for the servers into the VPC.
+After completing the required settings, you can now launch instances for the required servers into the VPC.

 For more information, see Launch Instances into the VPC.